aggarwal-tanushree/aws-bootcamp-cruddur-2023/journal/week1.md

 **Lets summarize what we have done so far**
-We followed these commands on the Terminal to first run Flask locally
+We executed these commands on the Terminal to first run Flask locally

 ```
 Run Python